-- -add2archive: add to a new archive and open PeaZip GUI to set archive's type and options; - -add2archive-add as -add2archive, but add to existing archive (if found) - -add2archive-update as previous, but update older files only - -add2pea: add to a new .pea archive; - -add2crypt: add to a new encrypted .pea archive; - -add27z: add to a new .7z archive; - -add27zmail: add to a new .7z archive and attach it to a mail (requires compatible mail client) - -add2separate7z: add each input to a separate new .7z archive; - -add2sfx7z: add to a new self extracting 7z archive (.exe); - -add2sfx7zmail: add to a new self extracting archive and attach it to a mail (requires compatible mail client) - -add2zip: add to a new .zip archive; - -add2zipmail: add to a new .zip archive and attach it to a mail (requires compatible mail client) - -add2separatezip: add each input to a separate new .zip archive; - -add2preset N, add items to archive as specified in Nth preset.
+- -add2archive: add to a new archive and open PeaZip GUI to set archive's type and options; - -add2archive-add as -add2archive, but add to existing archive (if found) - -add2archive-update as previous, but update older files only - -add2pea: add to a new .pea archive; - -add2crypt: add to a new encrypted .pea archive; - -add27z: add to a new .7z archive; - -add27zmail: add to a new .7z archive and attach it to a mail (requires compatible mail client) - -add2separate7z: add each input to a separate new .7z archive; - -add2sfx7z: add to a new self extracting 7z archive (.exe); - -add2sfx7zmail: add to a new self extracting archive and attach it to a mail (requires compatible mail client) - -add2zip: add to a new .zip archive; - -add2zipmail: add to a new .zip archive and attach it to a mail (requires compatible mail client) - -add2separatezip: add each input to a separate new .zip archive; - -add2convert: add items to archive conversion task, see Create / convert archives chapter for more details about archive conversion procedure; this switch will prompt full app's GUI to allow to refine the task further - -add2convimm: as the previous switch, but will immediately start archive conversion with current app's settings - -add2preset N, add items to archive as specified in Nth preset.
 Compression presets are numbered from 0 to 15, are fully customizable, and can be found in (peazip)/res/share/presets directory, see "Create / convert archives" chapter for more information about the topic. - -add2custom (full qualified path of custom compression settings file) add items to archive as specified in the specified custom compression setting file.